zylklab/liferay-nagios-jmx-plugin/README.md

 CATALINA_OPTS="$CATALINA_OPTS -Djava.rmi.server.hostname=tomcat.zylk.net"
 ```

-You should be able to connect via JMX with Jconsole, VisualVM or JMXTerm.
+You should be able to connect and check JMX objects with Jconsole, VisualVM or JMXTerm.

 In Nagios/Icinga server, copy next two files to your Nagios plugin directory.
  - check_jmx (Copy to /usr/lib/nagios/plugins/ - or your plugins directory)